1. Home

 October 15, 1858: Seventh Debate, Alton, Illinois

 Only about 5,000 people came to listen to the final debate, held at Alton, Illinois.
-This was the only debate attended by Lincoln's wife and eldest son, Robert.
+This was the only debate attended by Lincoln's wife and his eldest son, Robert.

 Lincoln drew laughter with humorous shots at Douglas and "his war" with the Buchanan administration.
 He then slammed Douglas for supporting the Missouri Compromise before turning against it with the Kansas-Nebraska Act.
 And he concluded by pointing out other contradictions in arguments put forth by Douglas.